 WEFCOM is an online community hosted by the Water Environment Federation.
 WEFCOM will serve as a virtual workspace, empowering WEF members to network and collaborate in an online environment.
 Click on one of the icons below to read instructions for that section.
-Also check out the Blog, Events, and Water Wiki section.
-If you have a question about WEFCOM, please email email@example.com.
+Also check out the Blogs and Events section.
+If you have a question about WEFCOM, please email firstname.lastname@example.org.

 The first time that you log in to WEFCOM, you will be asked to agree to a set rules and etiquette.
 If you would like to read this again, please click here.

 Your WEFCOM profile allows you to showcase your experience as you would on LinkedIn or similar networking sites.

 WEFCOM communities are where the magic happens.
 In communities, you will find water professionals with the same interests with whom you can start discussions and exchange resources and ideas.
 On the community homepage, also find the group’s upcoming events and announcements.

 * When you enter the My Communities area, you will see communities to which you belong.
 There are several communities open to all members, such as the All Member Community and the Webcasts and Online Courses community.
 WEF’s 16 technical committees are shown, and serve as a discussion forum for those topic areas.
 However, in order to join and subscribe to one of those communities, you must apply to be a member of the committee.

 The directory contains a searchable listing of all WEF member profiles.
 However, by default, WEFCOM shows only the person’s name, city, state, company and WEF activities.
 If you would like to show more or less information on your profile, you can change your privacy settings, as shown in the video in the profile section above.